 Factors influencing interest expense.
-Interest expense can be impacted by a variety of factors, including market fluctuations in LIBOR, interest rate election periods, interest rate swap agreements, repayments or borrowings of indebtedness, and amendments to our credit agreements.
-In connection with our term loan amendment in December 2019 and our ABL Facility amendment in May 2021, language was added to these agreements to include a benchmark replacement rate, selected by the administrative agent and the borrower, as a replacement to LIBOR that would take affect at the time LIBOR ceases.
-During the three months ended March 31, 2022, interest expense increased compared to the three months ended March 31, 2021, primarily due to increased borrowings and higher LIBOR rates.
+Interest expense can be impacted by a variety of factors, including market fluctuations in SOFR, interest rate election periods, interest rate swap agreements, repayments or borrowings of indebtedness, and amendments to our credit agreements.
+In connection with our credit agreement amendment in June 2022, SOFR became the new benchmark interest rate for the new Tranche A Term Loan Facility and the Revolving Facility and all LIBOR provisions to the existing Tranche B Term Loan Facility were replaced with SOFR provisions.
+During the six months ended June 30, 2022, interest expense increased compared to the six months ended June 30, 2021, primarily due to increased borrowings and higher interest rates.
 Refer to Note 11, "Credit Agreements," to the condensed consolidated financial statements for further information.

 Factors influencing provision for income taxes and cash income taxes paid.
 As of December 31, 2021, the tax-deductible goodwill and intangible assets from our acquisition by CCMP Capital Advisors, LLC in 2006 were fully amortized.
-This will result in a higher cash tax obligation in 2022 and on a go-forward basis.
+This will result in a higher cash income tax obligation in 2022 and on a go-forward basis.

 Acquisitions.
 Over the years, we have executed a number of acquisitions that support our strategic plan.
-A summary of the recent acquisitions can be found in Note 1, "Description of Business and Basis of Presentation," to the condensed consolidated financial statements in Item 1 of this Quarterly Report on Form 10-Q, and in Item 8 (Note 1, "Description of Business") of the Annual Report on Form 10-K for the year ended December 31, 2021.
+A summary of the recent acquisitions can be found in Note 1, "Description of Business and Basis of Presentation," to the condensed consolidated financial statements in Item 1 of this Quarterly Report